smguilia/overview-1/manage-scc.md

 ### Available goals for platform services
 {: #platform-available-goals}

+#### Billing
+{: #billing-goals}

+* Check whether the EU supported setting is enabled in account settings
+* Check whether the HIPAA supported setting is enabled in account settings

 #### Identity and Access Management
 {: #iam-goals}

-* Check whether password policy requires at least one uppercase letter
-* Check whether password policy requires at least one lowercase letter
+* Check whether multifactor authentication (MFA) is enabled for each user at the user level
-* Check whether password policy requires at least one number
+* Check whether multifactor authentication (MFA) is enabled at the account level
-* Check whether password policy requires minimum length of 8 chars that meets expectation
-* Check whether password policy prevents password reuse
-* Check whether the password can contain only printable ASCII characters (in the range 33 -126)
-* Check whether password policy cannot contain: spaces, or any of \;:("?)<>
-* Check whether the usage of a password meter coaches user to create a stronger password than the minimum
-* Check whether IAM instance roles are used for {{site.data.keyword.IBM_notm}} resource access from instances
-* Check whether a support role has been created to manage incidents with {{site.data.keyword.cloud_notm}} support
-* Do not set up access API keys during initial user setup for all IAM users that have a console password
-* Check whether multi-factor authentication (MFA) is enabled for all users under account
+* Check whether multifactor authentication (MFA) is enabled for the account owner
-* Check whether contact email is maintained
+* Check whether account has a contact email defined
-* Check whether contact phone number is maintained
+* Check whether account has a contact phone number defined
-* Check whether IAM users are attached to access groups
+* Check whether IAM users and service IDs are attached to access groups
+* Check whether account access is managed only by IAM access groups
-* Check whether IAM policies are attached only to groups or roles
+* Check whether IAM policies for service IDs are attached only to groups or roles
-* Check whether MFA is enabled at the account level
-* Check whether MFA is enabled for the owner account
+* Check whether IAM policies for users are attached only to groups or roles
-* Check whether security questions are registered for the owner account
+* Check whether security questions are registered by the account owner
-* Check whether authorized IP ranges are configured for the owner account
+* Check whether authorized IP ranges are configured by the account owner
-* Check whether more than allowed number of admins are configured per account
+* Check whether there are no more than # IAM administrators configured per account
-* Check whether IAM does not allow public access to COS (not applicable to ACLs managed using S3 APIs)
-* Check whether no owner account API key exists
+* Check whether the account owner does not have an IBM Cloud API key created in IAM
-* Check whether access keys are rotated for every specific period # (days)
-* Check whether owner account has logged in the past 30 days
+* Check whether an account owner has logged in to IBM Cloud in the past # days
+* Check whether IBM Cloud API keys that are managed in IAM are rotated at least every # days
-* Check whether user list visibility restrictions are configured
+* Check whether user list visibility restrictions are configured in IAM settings for the account owner
-* Check whether API key creation is limited and configured
+* Check whether permissions for API key creation are limited and configured in IAM settings for the account owner
-* Check whether service ID creation is limited and configured
+* Check whether permissions for service ID creation are limited and configured in IAM settings for the account owner
+* Check whether account has no more than # service IDs with admin privileges
+* Check whether IAM-enabled services have at least # service IDs with the IAM manager role
+* Check whether IAM-enabled services have no more than # service IDs with the IAM administrator role
-* Ensure no more than 3 user administrators are defined for IAM
+* Check whether IAM-enabled services have no more than # users with the IAM administrator role

 ## Governing resource configuration for platform services
 {: #govern-platform}